 Property Tax Appeals

 If your property's assessed value exceeds its fair market value, you can appeal it.
 A successful appeal lowers your assessed value, which reduces your tax bill.
-Ownwell handles the entire appeal process, from gathering evidence to filing paperwork and negotiating with assessors.
+This matters because the typical U.S. homeowner pays well above the national median effective property tax rate of 1.02%, so trimming an inflated assessment can return real dollars each year.

 Assessment Review

 Review your annual assessment notice for errors in property details like square footage, bedroom count, or lot size.
-Also, examine the comparable sales used by the assessor to ensure they're truly similar to your property.
+Also, examine the comparable sales the assessor used to ensure they're truly similar to your property.

 How to Get Help Paying Your Property Taxes